QUESTIONS AND ANSWERS

 Are persistent objects that are stored on the token, such as private keys and certificates, created by the PKCS #11 module?
 Is it safe to assume that NSS never calls C_CreateObject for those persistent objects?

 No. As stated in the answer to the preceding question, when NSS does a keygen it uses C_GenerateKeyPair if the token supports the keygen method.
 If the token does not support keygen, NSS generates the key internally and uses C_CreateObject to load the private key into the token.
 When the certificate is received after the keygen, NSS loads it into the token with C_CreateObject.
-NSS also does a similiar operation for importing private keys and certificates through pkcs12.
+NSS also does a similar operation for importing private keys and certificates through pkcs12.

 The above statement is true for read-write tokens only.